anudeep-17/anudeep-17/README.md

 ### Hi there, I am Sai Vishnu Anudeep Kadiyala 👋👋

-## I'm currently a undergraduate student, who loves to code.
+## I'm currently an Undergraduate student, who loves to code !

 - 👨‍🎓 Currently a combined Bachelor's and Master's student of UAbany, SUNY majoring in Computer Science.
 - 📚 I’m currently learning developing apps using Java and flutter in android studio.